grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Chips appeared in the hatchway to the galley.
 She gave Herschel a puzzled look, but had to move on to the business at hand.
 She caught Hemi's eye and ignored Percy.
 "Hemi, the fucking welds along the fucking crack in the cargo hold are weeping pretty fucking aggressively."

-[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Percy's eyes followed Herschel.

 "I am not surprised," Hemi replied.
 "Running this deep is putting a lot more pressure on the hull, so I would expect more water coming in.
 Those welds were never going to be perfect.
 How bad is it?"

-"Well, it would be no fucking problem," said Chips, "but one of the forward fucking bilge pumps has broke the fuck down.
+"Well, it would be no fucking problem," said Chips, "but one of the forward bilge pumps has broke the fuck down.
 And the second forward pump isn't fucking keeping up.
-We're fucking flooding again."
+We're fuckin' flooding again."

 "Can we fix the broken bilge pump?"
 Hemi asked.

 "No fuckin' way.
-It's one of the fuckin' originals that came with the fucking boat --- decades old.
-The brushes on the pump motor are fucking shot."
+It's one of the fuckin' originals that came with the boat --- fucking decades old.
+The brushes on the pump motor are shot."

 Percy suddenly remembered the pump motor in the depot hardware shop that she had neglected to purchase.
 She looked down at her bowl and scraped together a spoonful of what remained.

 "Ah.
 Well..."
 Hemi turned heftily to look at Gregory.
 "Gregory, leave your eggs aside and go down to the cargo hold with Chips.
 Rig up one or two of the portable bilges to pump into the trim tanks.
 Hopefully that will hold us until we can come shallower."

 "It's like we're right fucking back where we started with this fucking mess before we even did any fucking repairs!" said Chips.
-She turned towards the cargo hold without waiting for Gregory, who was a minute behind her after washing fry grease from his hands.
+She spat and turned towards the cargo hold without waiting for Gregory, who was a minute behind her after washing fry grease from his hands.

 "Fuck, Hemi," said Percy.
 "Now we have another factor we need to be thinking about in the equation."

 "You mean the leaking hull?
 Or that Chips cannot even look at you?"

 "The fucking hull.
-I can't deal with Chips's fucking problems right now.
-We have a limited window --- that is, how long our batteries will hold out --- to find a way to lose these fuckers following us.
+I can't deal with Chips's fucking emotional problems right now.
+We have a limited window --- that is, how long our batteries will hold out --- to find a way to lose these motherfuckers following us.
 I'm open to suggestions."

 "We could try shutting down entirely --- maybe they will fly right over the top of us?"